paul-hammant/tbd/content/concurrent-development-of-consecutive-releases/index.md

 The trouble is that the development teams might have to face a selective un-merge or commenting-out frenzy to support that, depending on what had merged already.
 Different branching models have different merge impacts and are either early or late in terms of keenness for the act of merging.
-That in itself is disruptive to the business, as they fear and probably witness additional delays because of the retooling and new found nerves.
+That in itself is disruptive to the business, as they fear and probably witness additional delays because of the retooling and new-found nerves.

 ## Flags, abstractions and pipelines